ehrone/COO/README.md

-# POO
+# COO
-The POO mudole taught at CPE Lyon
+The COO module taught at CPE Lyon